shandbox is a simple

 through.

-shandbox start: Start the sandbox, creating the necessary namespaces and
+exists it is copied to .shandbox_meta/init.shandbox start: Start the sandbox, creating the necessary namespaces and

-mount layout.
-Fails if the sandbox is already running.shandbox stop: Stop the sandbox by killing the process holding the
+present, the init script in .shandbox_meta/init is always run.shandbox stop: Stop the sandbox by killing the process holding the

 pid.
 Also print the last 20 lines of the log.shandbox enter: Open bash within the sandbox, starting the sandbox first